-Hi there!
+Hi!
 My name is Sarahmarie (trail name: Passport).
-I am a hiker, a teacher, an aspiring writer, and a crafty person.
+I am a hiker, a teacher, a runner, an aspiring writer, and a crafty person, among other things.
 This website is dedicated to my adventures.
-Primarily I write about long-distance hiking, travel, and exploring, but sometimes I write about other things.
+Primarily I write about long-distance hiking and travel.

 About My Writing and About This Blog